LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W01-D2-Bootstrap.md

 Note that a web page can have multiple containers.

 Once you have a container, you can use other classes for styling.
-For example, the code below whould make the div have rounded corners, a light background an centered, heading 1 text.
+For example, the code below would make the div have rounded corners, light background centered text, and heading 1 size and style.

 ```html
 <div class="h1 text-center bg-light rounded">
 ```

+## Layout

+The most important layout feature in Bootstrap is the Grid.
+This will be covered in CS 295N.

+## Exercise

+Create a new web page and add the code to load the Bootstrap libraries or edit the examples on the Bootstrap website on StackBlitz.
+Look at the documentation on the Bootstrap site and pick some style classes to experiment with.
+Some good ones to start with are

+- Typography: headings, alignment
+- Tables
+- Components

 # Reference